 However rats are one of the few mammals not known to spread rabies.
 Although there are incidental reports of rats infected by the disease, there are no known cases of rat-to-human rabies infection.
 Rats are also extremely resistant to the rabies virus.

-Unlike spiders and insects, rats don’t hatch miniature eggs in tiny cracks in the wall, thus there’s a much smaller chance of a re-infestation.
-This means rat control must focus not only on exterminating the population but on preventing the re-entry of rodents inside your property.
-There are several different methods of rats control—poison, traps, cages and prevention.
+Rat control must focus not only on exterminating the population but on preventing the re-entry of rodents inside your property.
+There are several different methods of rats control.